DISCOVER THE MOST AMAZING VILLAGES IN SANTORINI!

 The volcanic activities and the lava flow deposits gave birth to the present island.
 Its central part sank due to the large eruption in 1635 B.C.
 That is how the only inhabited Caldera (=cauldron) within the world was formed at a depth of 400m below the ocean surface, truly one among the wonders of the world!
 As a result, we’ve today emerged the islands: Santorini, Thirasia, Aspronisi, and the newer ones, Palia and Nea Kameni.

 Santorini’s people construct their houses, the so-called ‘yposkafa’ (=dwellings carved within the pumice stones) with the lava.
 The soil of the island is very easy to dig because of its volcanic origin.
 The low-income families used to live in those cave houses.
 The only thing that they had to build is a facade full of openings to let the light and the air penetrate.
 Their places are warm in winter and cool in summer.
 Want to find the beautiful villages of Santorini with ease and totally carefree?
-View our organized tours & activities or book a car rental!
+View our organized tours & activities!

 Santorini villages – Fira